sasagawa888/eisl/documents/COMPILER.md

         (cdr (assoc (car path) adjacent)))))
 ```

-# Constraints on generic functions
+# Constraint on generic functions
+### This constraint has been removed from ver2.0.

 Below is the quoted code from M. Hiroi's page.
 This is correct code that conforms to the ISLisp specification.